Ben Reeves

 Paintings also tell a story, but they can be studied piece by piece, and usually the true meaning comes from within.
 It often involves seeing the painting as a whole.
 A painting can be interpreted.
 They can be nebulous, with no real path - just layers of beauty and emotion guiding you.
 Paintings are also good.

-(This is often called literary fiction, though that's not strictly what I mean.
+(These 'paintings' are often called literary fiction, though that's not strictly what I mean.
 I think literary fiction can sometimes be a bridge, and genre fiction can be a painting.)

 I like paintings the most.
 I like reading them, I like writing them.